openshift/training/rc-setup.md

 ### Quota Usage
 If you click on the *Settings* tab, you'll see our pod usage has increased to 1.

-You can also use `osc` to determine the current quota usage of your project.
+You can also use `oc` to determine the current quota usage of your project.
 As `joe`:

-    osc describe quota test-quota -n demo
+    oc describe quota test-quota -n demo

 ### Extra Credit
 If you try to curl the pod IP and port, you get "connection refused".
 See if you